Boone High School

 Boone High School is a public high school located in Boone, Iowa, United States.
 The school's mascot is the Toreadors, and their colors are red and green.
 It is part of the Boone Community School District.

+The district, and therefore the high school attendance boundary, covers almost all of the Boone city limits.
+Residents of the United Community School District, which covers the remainder of the Boone city limits, Luther, and other areas, may select the Boone district for secondary schooling.

 Athletics

 The Toreadors compete in the Raccoon River Conference in the following sports: